Pannawonica, Western Australia: Resident facilities

 The annual Pannawonica Robe River Rodeo, in September, attracts an average of 1500 people from all over Australia.
 Funds raised are distributed to many organisations including the Royal Flying Doctor Service, local school and other volunteer-based groups.

 An annual Gala weekend held around August boasts a Gala Ball evening to raise funds for a Family Fun Day with children's rides and local stallholders showcase their wares.

+Pannawonicas major local sports team is the Pannawonica Pythons, which in 2025 finished the year with an unbeaten record, most Notably winning the Exmouth masters football carnival.

 Mining and loading

-The Pannawonica residents work at the nearby Mesa J opened in 1992, Mesa A mines opened in 2010 and Warramboo still in development.
+The Pannawonica residents work at the nearby Mesa J opened in 1992, Mesa A mines opened in 2010 and Warramboo which is still in development.
 Mesa is a Spanish word that means 'table', which describes the appearance of the flat-topped iron-ore plateaus standing high above the surrounding ground, remnants of terrain carved by an ancient river system.